Everything you need to know about named and additional insureds

 On a business insurance policy, there is always a named insured – the person or entity whose name is on the policy, and who therefore is protected from liability by the coverage offered by the policy.
 Your business is typically the named insured on your policy.

 A policy may also have an ‘additional insured,’ in addition to the named insured.
 To confuse the issue even further, this party may sometimes be known as an ‘additional named insured.’
 It may seem as though a ‘named insured’ and an ‘additional insured’ will have the same coverage under the policy, but that’s not always the case.
+With all these terms, it can be confusing what the insured definition is and how the relationship to insured meaning impacts your policy needs.

 Here’s what you need to know.

 There can be more than one named insured on a policy.
-For example, the business itself and the business owner may be named insureds.
+For example, the business itself and the business owner may both be named insureds.
 Or a business and its subsidiaries could be named insureds on the same policy.

 Coverage for an additional insured